skopp002/appliedml/final-project/readme.md

 is taken as error and is fed back into the system.
 This adjusts the weights on the edges and the process is called back propogation.
 We typically start out with random weights and that is fine since the neural network trains itself through back propogation to arrive at the right weights.
 When we have 1 or more hidden layers they are called deep neural networks.
-The main method and the for loop in main show the actual computation of the weights.

 The method applied to act on the xi * wi of every node (also called the activation method) is the function applied to this summation at any given layer.
 For a sigmoid typically,